Chair Professor, Graduate School of International Affairs and Information Security, Dongguk University

-Following his retirement from his position as a major general in the Korean Air Force, Dr Lee pursued his career in the information security profession.
-He was the first president of the Korean Information Security Agency and an organizer of the Korean National Computerization Agency.
-He holds a Master of Science degree in systems management from the University of Southern California, U.S.A. and a doctorate degree from Konkuk University in Korea.
+Following his retirement from his position as a Major General in the Korean Air Force, Dr. Lee pursued his career in the information security profession.
+He holds a Master of Science degree in Systems Management from the University of Southern California in the U.S. and received his Doctorate degree from Konkuk University in Korea.

 President & Founder, ACIS Professional Center

 Prinya Hom-anek has over twenty years of Information Technology (IT) and Information Security specialist since he graduated from Chulalongkorn University earning Bachelor Degree in Electrical Engineering and MBA from Assumption University and Honorary degree in Doctor of Science from Rajamangala University of Technology Suvarnabhumi.
 He composed exceptional skill and interested in consulting and training experience in Network and Data communication, Internet and Network Security, Information Security, Fraud and Forensic Investigation, Penetration Testing, ISMS and generic information security consulting in both public and private sectors.
 He is recognized as a pioneer in the field of information security in the Asia-Pacific region.
 He is an advisor to the Thai Ministries Defense and Ministry of ICT on national cybersecurity issues.

 He also serves on several boards, including the (ISC)2 Advisory Council – Asia-Pacific, ISACA Thailand Committee, and ITSMF Thailand Committee, Electronic Transaction Commission Security sub-committee and Thailand Information Security Association (TISA) committee and secretary.
 His objective is implementing Thailand’s first National Cybersecurity Awareness Program, he investigated successful national cybersecurity strategies; training programs for IT professionals; and mechanisms to educate technology users about best practices in cybersecurity.